Dark-Captcha/Firefox-WebDriver/ARCHITECTURE.md

 Each `Window` owns:

 - One Firefox process
-- One WebSocket connection
+- Reference to shared ConnectionPool (single WebSocket port)
 - One profile directory
-- Independent state
+- Independent state (keyed by SessionId)

 ---